-Grace is God giving us something that we cannot obtain on our own, even though we do not deserve it, even though we are not worthy of it.
+Grace is God giving us something that we cannot obtain on our own, even though we do not deserve it and we are not worthy of it.

 1 Timothy 1:14 says, “The grace of our Lord was poured out on me abundantly, along with the faith and love that are in Christ Jesus.”

 Yet, because God is gracious and loving, He provides these things to us freely.
-All you must do is “confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved; for with the heart a person believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation.”
-(Romans 10:9-10)
+All you must do is “confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead," and "you will be saved; for with the heart a person believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation” (Romans 10:9-10).

 I know a lovely girl from college who just cannot seem to grasp this.
-Every time I catch up with her, she tells me that she is working on “accepting God’s grace” and “asking God daily for His grace”.
+Every time I catch up with her, she tells me that she is working on “accepting God’s grace” and “asking God daily for His grace.”
 She almost talks as if there is some “God’s Grace Bank” in the sky, and she needs to withdraw from it whenever she starts to feel discouraged or sad.
-For awhile, I knew there was something off about what she was saying, but what she said sounded so “Christianese” that I shrugged off my discomfort.
+For awhile, I knew there was something off about what she was saying, but what she said sounded so “Christianese” (AKA the Christian lingo we tend to use as believers) that I shrugged off my discomfort.
 Now I realize that, like the woman who met with F.B.
 Meyer, my friend is always asking God for more grace, or asking Him to help her accept it, yet never realizing she has had God’s grace from the moment she put her faith in Christ!

 I have talked about this subject before, but I will repeat it here.
 So often, we spend our lives in shame because we struggle with certain sins.
 Within the last year or so, I have realized that if God has given us grace, then why can’t we show ourselves grace?
 If God has forgiven us for our sins, why can’t we forgive ourselves?
 These days, I give myself grace when I slip up, because I know God has already forgiven me.
 The Lord says in 2 Corinthians 12:9, “My grace is sufficient for you, for My power is perfected in weakness.”
 Being at peace with my sinful nature allows me to give myself grace for my screw ups and live more fully in Christ.